 - Might prevent you from effectively shopping around or accessing other discounts

-- Limits the range of policy types, options and insurance brands available to you
+- Can limit the range of policy types, options and insurance brands available to you

-- No-claims protection options come at an extra cost
+- No-claim protection options come at an extra cost

-- Policies that feature a no-claims bonus are not necessarily the most cost-effective options
+- Sometimes policies that feature a no claim bonus are not necessarily the most cost-effective options

-- You lose your no-claims bonus after going for an extended time without car insurance
+- You can lose your no claim bonus after going for an extended time without car insurance

-Is it worth paying to protect a no-claims bonus?
+Is it worth paying to protect a no claim bonus?

-A protected no-claims bonus is an extra-cost option you can add to your cover.
-It works differently depending on the insurer, but generally it will let you make up to two claims without losing your no-claims bonus.
+A protected no claim bonus is an extra-cost option you can add to your cover.
+It works differently depending on the insurer, but generally it will let you make up to two claims without losing your no claim bonus.

 Your insurer will typically offer this once you've been with them for at least two years without a claim.